The wisdom of Montaigne is of a sort that will come to be needed again*; that of the thinker who makes his life worth living in times of the beast.

 The Essays omit to show us how prudent and skillful he was in difficult circumstances with kings, queens and inquisitors.
 He only describes his skill with robbers.
 It was not a biography or a chronicle.
 For a change, he relates in detail how weak he was, the blunders he did, how he never knew what he forgot, how little he knew and how uncertainly.

-In fact, he was a skillful social man, a born diplomat; but he does not remind his successes or the events he influenced.
+In fact, he was a skillful social man, a born diplomat able to work with all warring factions at the same time, able to dialogue with Inquisition and get approved a free-thinking book by the Pope; but he does not highlight his successes or the events he influenced.
 He complains in detail about his pains and his clumsiness, his inattention.
-The man he depicts - so small and weak - shows that a great spirit is amazingly simple, a human being as we all can be.
+The man he depicts - a gentleman so small and weak - suggests that a great spirit is amazingly simple, a human being as we all can be.
 This is why so many people recognise themselves in his book.

 Too late!
 The Montaigne attitude trickled into Shakespeare, his “I am my book” and "what do I know?" irritated Francis Bacon to retort “Of myself I say nothing” and to demonstrate with Method how certainly science can know the world.
-He fascinated Pascal and challenged Descartes to affirm the absolute power of Reason.
+His surprisingly constructive scepticism fascinated Pascal and challenged Descartes to affirm the absolute power of Reason.
 He will inspire Diderot and water Rousseau.
-Kant knew by heart entire passages from him, and built on his skepticism.
+Kant knew by heart entire passages from him, and built on his scepticism.
 Nietzsche delighted in him and started playing with matches.
-His introspective book instituted quietly the reference Weltanschauung of being civilised, of the modern individual, of equality and tolerance.
+His seemingly introspective book instituted quietly the reference Weltanschauung of being civilised, of the modern individual, of equality and tolerance.
 If you seek an example to personify Civilization when marching ahead, Montaigne is one.

 Why do I believe that Montaigne was wise?

-Because his work appears to be the first self conscious and comprehensive attempt to ask the entire European heritage "What can you tell me about how to live?"
+Because his work appears to be the first self conscious and comprehensive attempt to query the entire European heritage "What can you tell me about how to live?"
 [5a]

 Consider that wisdom was understood by the sages as the vehicle to living a happy life, with the meaning that such good life is one worth living.
-With Montaigne I find an instance to observe that the way towards such flourishing must must learn from the past but also fit the real world where we are born.
+With Montaigne I find an instance to observe that the way towards such flourishing must must learn from the past, learn from Plutarch and Seneca, but also fit the real world where we are born.

-We may know much wisdom, generate much wisdom but we are wise as much as we live wisely, in such a way that makes our life enviable and admirable, in our own world, not in the next.
+We may know much wisdom, generate many word of wisdom but we are wise as much as we live wisely, in such a way that makes our life enviable and admirable, in our own world, not in the next.

 A wise life à la Montaigne, in times where persecution is at work, is one in which you keep safe, productive and free inside, while you adapt, for fear and for duty, to the sorry country and times where you are born: “I shelter where the storm drives me.”